About the Department

 By virtue of our relationship with NewYork-Presbyterian (NYP), we have the largest academic clinical service nationwide, consisting of approximately 300 inpatient beds that include highly specialized units, and diverse ambulatory services across our campuses at NewYork-Presbyterian/Weill Cornell Medical Center on Manhattan’s Upper East Side, NewYork-Presbyterian Westchester Behavioral Health in White Plains, New York, and NewYork-Presbyterian Brooklyn Methodist in Brooklyn, New York.
 In addition, we have a robust outpatient program through the Weill Cornell Medicine’s Physician Organization with over 120 clinicians offering a breadth of expertise and treatment approaches across Manhattan and Westchester.

 Our educational and training programs consist of one of the largest and most reputable ACGME-accredited residency programs in general psychiatry; a joint child and adolescent psychiatry residency in collaboration with the department of psychiatry of Columbia Vagelos College of Physicians and Surgeons; a geriatric psychiatry fellowship; an addiction psychiatry fellowship; and a consultation-liaison psychiatry fellowship in collaboration with Memorial Sloan Kettering Cancer Center.
-Other programs of nationally recognized excellence are our APA-accredited internship in clinical psychology, fellowships in clinical psychology and neuropsychology, postdoctoral research training programs supported by T32 NIH grants and accreddited continuing education programs for psychologists and social workers.
+Other programs of nationally recognized excellence are our APA-accredited internship in clinical psychology, fellowships in clinical psychology and neuropsychology, postdoctoral research training programs supported by T32 NIH grants and accredited continuing education programs for psychologists and social workers.

 We are host to several internationally recognized research institutes and programs devoted to studying human development across the lifespan including the Sackler Institute for Developmental Psychobiology, Weill Cornell Institute of Geriatric Psychiatry, Personality Disorders Institute, Program for Anxiety and Traumatic Stress, Substance Use and Stigma of Addiction Program and many more.
 Our research ranges from basic developmental neurobiology, to novel treatment development, to developing and implementing a model program for community delivery of mental health services.